nenov92/FuzzyLogic/README.md

 ###Introduction

 Fuzzy Logic is a problem-solving logical system that extends multivalued logic.
 Initially, this concept was presented as a mean to process data by allowing partial set membership rather than a crisp set membership or no membership at all.
 In general, Fuzzy Logic provides an easy way to get a precise result based upon vague and imprecise data.
 Fuzzy Logic’s approach to solve problems is very similar to human decision making, only much faster and accurate.
-The next sections of this document will present both high-level and detailed designs of the Fuzzy Logic system, the tests performed in order to verify its correct behaviour and possible future improvements, which can be applied to it.

 ###High-level design of the system